 Life Insurance Quotes with Autism/Asperger’s

 Life insurance companies rate applicants with autism or Asperger’s on a few different factors.
-First, they consider whether an applicant just has autism/Asperger’s or if they have other more serious issues like Rett syndrome or other physical/mental impairments.
-They also consider an applicant’s age.
-Generally, it is better for someone to apply when they are 15 or older.
+First, they consider whether an applicant just has autism/Asperger’s or if they have other more serious issues like Rett syndrome or other physical/mental impairments. .

 Beyond considering these factors, insurance companies will also review an applicant’s overall health to make a decision.
-While each company has slightly different standards, here are some general underwriting guidelines to help you predict a rating.
+I’ve put together a guideline on how an underwriter might end up rating you.

 Austism/Asperger’s Insurance Case Studies

-Case Study: Female, 20 y/o, diagnosed with autism at 7, parents tried purchasing life insurance for her right away and she was denied, no other physical or mental problems
+Case Study: 23 year old female was diagnosed at age of 8, parents tried purchasing life insurance for her right away and she was denied, no other physical or mental problems

-When this applicant was diagnosed with autism at 7, her parents thought it would be a good idea to buy her life insurance right away before anything else happened.
-When her application was denied, her parents assumed that she just couldn’t qualify for life insurance.
-After reading our site, they realized their mistake was applying to early and now that she was older, her chances were better.
-We also referred them to a company that regularly dealt with autism.
+When this applicant was diagnosed with autism at eight, her parents thought it would be a good idea to buy her life insurance right away before anything else happened.
+When her application was denied, her parents believed she wouldn’t have a policy approved.
+After reading our site, they understood her chances right after diagnosis weren’t as good if they would’ve waited for her condition to stable.
 By trying again this time, the applicant received a Standard rating as her autism hadn’t developed into any other problems.

 Case Study #2: Male, 25, had Asperger’s since 10, suffered from depression at 20, starting taking antidepressants at 22 and recovered.

 This applicant had Asperger’s since he was 10 and was also diagnosed with depression at 20 partially due to his mental condition.
 After taking antidepressants for a year, this applicant recovered from his depression and was in better overall health.
-However, when he tried applying for life insurance at 25, he couldn’t get a good rating.
-We thought this was because insurance companies saw his past history of depression and were worried that this was too much on top of his Asperger’s.
+His rating though was substandard when he first applied.
+His past history of depression and were worried that this was too much on top of his Asperger’s.
 We recommended he see his therapist and get a note vouching that due to medication and therapy, this client had his depression under control.
-With this new information, the applicant applied and received a Substandard Level 1 policy, the best rating before Standard.
+With this new information, the applicant applied and received a better rating than before.

-Our agents have years of experience working with all kinds of applicants, and we know which companies are going to give you the best rates based on your specific situation.
+Let us help you get approved for a plan that works with an applicant who has autism or Asperger’s.
 Even if you’ve been declined in the past, we can help you get affordable life insurance protection through a no medical exam life insurance plan.